akashmathur-2212/LLMs-playground/LangChain-applications/mistral_7B-multiPDF-chatbot/README.md

 - 📅 Version: 1.x
 - 📜 License: This project is licensed under the Apache-2.0 license

-# Open Request
+## *Explore, Appreciate, and Give the Repository a Shining ⭐*
-Feel free to explore the repository and show your appreciation by giving it a star⭐!
-Your support means a lot! 😉
+*Feel free to explore the repository and show your appreciation by giving it a star⭐!
+Your support means a lot! 😉*